Philippine eagle

 The Philippine eagle (Pithecophaga jefferyi), also known as the monkey-eating eagle or great Philippine eagle, is a critically endangered species of eagle of the family Accipitridae which is endemic to forests in the Philippines.
 It has brown and white-colored plumage, a shaggy crest, and generally measures 86 to 102 cm in length and weighs 4.04 to 8.0 kg.

 The Philippine eagle is considered the largest of the extant eagles in the world in terms of length and wing surface area, with only Steller's sea eagle and the Harpy eagle being larger in terms of weight and bulk.
 It has been declared the national bird of the Philippines.
+It is also depicted in the Philippine one thousand-peso note.
+The species had been classified by the IUCN Red List as critically endangered with a declining population and is one of the most endangered raptors in the world.
 The most significant threat to the species is loss of habitat, a result of high levels of deforestation throughout most of its range.
+Since 2019, more than 20 eagles have been rescued mostly due to injuries from gunshot wounds.

-Killing a Philippine eagle is a criminal offence, punishable by law with up to 12 years imprisonment and heavy fines.
+Killing a Philippine eagle is a criminal offence, punishable by law with up to 12 years' imprisonment and heavy fines.

+Names

+The Philippine eagle has numerous native names in the Philippine languages.
+These include bánoy and ágila (a Spanish loanword) in Tagalog; manaul or manaol in the Visayan languages; manaol or garuda in Maranao and Maguindanao; tipule in Subanen; and mam-boogook or malamboogook in the Manobo languages, Klata, Tagabawa, Mandaya, and Kalagan.
+Some of these names are also used for other large eagles in general, such as the white-breasted sea eagle (also called manaul in Visayan).
+In modern Filipino, it is usually referred to as háribon (a portmanteau of "háring ibon", literally "bird king").